appium/appium-xcuitest-driver/README.md

 In short, this driver tries to leave things as it found them.

 You can use the `noReset` capability to adjust this behavior.
 Setting `noReset` to `true` will leave the simulator running at the end of a test session.
-Additionally, the session will start on whichever simulator is currently booted (or whichever real device is currently connect)
+Additionally, the session will start on whichever simulator is currently booted (or whichever real device is currently connected)

 ## Usage